Optimal control of levitated nanoparticles through finite-stiffness confinement

-The results shown in Figs.~\ref{fig:exp} and~\ref{fig:expW} account for a laboratory realization of the minimal-work transition between two equilibrium states of a levitated particle subject to thermal noise and viscous friction, in a regime where inertial effects are relevant.
-The control protocol for the confining potential detailed in the ``Materials and Methods'' section is applied within an actual experimental setup, showing that it can be implemented up to a very good degree of approximation.
-The target state is reached with the same accuracy as with the non-optimized SST protocol studied in~\cite{raynal_shortcuts_2023}, but with a somewhat lower energetic cost.
+\textit{Conclusions.-} The results shown in Figs.~\ref{fig:exp} account for a laboratory realization of the minimal-work transition between two equilibrium states of a levitated particle subject to thermal noise and viscous friction, in a regime where inertial effects are relevant.
+The control protocol for the confining potential is applied within an actual experimental setup, showing that it can be implemented up to a very good degree of approximation.
+The target state is reached with the same accuracy as with the non-optimized SST protocol studied in~\cite{raynal_shortcuts_2023}, but with a significantly lower energetic cost.
 The naive STEP protocol obtained by abruptly changing the confining stiffness and waiting for relaxation leads instead to a state which is far from being thermalized at the prescribed final time.

 The present experiment puts forward a proof of principle for optimal control protocols at the nanoscale, by showing that fast optimized transitions are realizable in the lab with levitated particles.
-Moreover, the results reported here are expected to be relevant, for instance, for the realization of thermal engines at scales where thermal effects are not negligible and stochastic thermodynamics must be taken into account.
-Minimizing work done on the system---i.e., maximizing work extracted from it---at constant bath temperature is a typical building block in the design of efficient thermodynamic cycles: e.g. this corresponds to the optimal isothermal branches of a maximum-power irreversible Carnot engine~\cite{plata_building_2020}.
+Moreover, the results reported here are expected to be relevant, for instance, for the realization of thermal engines at scales where thermal effects are not negligible and stochastic thermodynamics must be taken into account~\cite{Dechant2015PRL,liRealizationAllopticalUnderdamped2024,messageExtremetemperature2025,chatterjee_optimal_2025}.
+Minimizing work done on the system---i.e., maximizing work extracted from it---at constant bath temperature is a typical building block in the design of efficient thermodynamic cycles: e.g. this corresponds to the optimal isothermal branches of maximum-power irreversible heat engines~\cite{plata_building_2020,prieto-rodriguez_maximum-power_2025}.